 Hands-on Biotechnology Workshops are designed to meet specific research goals related to particular laboratory techniques, workflows or procedures related to cancer research.
 The workshops are delivered by application specialists and designed for laboratory scientists who are looking for in-depth, hands-on protocol development.

-In 2018 BioLab is focusing its educational offerings on immuno-oncology across five key areas:
+BioLab is focusing its educational offerings on immuno-oncology across five key areas: